ahernot/UE12-morse-translator/README.md

 ## Changelog
 * v0.1 (2020.12.19): Begin project, create Roman->Morse conversion functions
 * v0.2 (2020.12.20): Create Morse->signal conversion function with smart support for spaces
+# v0.3 (2020.12.23): Create signal->WAV conversion function, reorganise into package structure

 <br><br>

 ## To do
-* v0.3: Implement text->WAV conversion
-* v0.4: Implement WAV reading and backwards conversion
+* v0.4: Implement WAV reading and backwards conversion (WAV->text)
 * v2: Use json files or equivalent for conversion maps storage (or archive using `boost::archive::text_oarchive`)
 * v2: Deal with accentuated characters better

+<br><br>

+## About the program
+This program implements a basic, uncompressed audio generation.
+As such, the output audio file is an 8-bit mono audio file.
+Given the binary nature of Morse code, a simple 2-bit file with a fixed sample rate would've been sufficient, but this program's goal is to make the Morse code generated human-understandable.
+As such, the tone is audible (440Hz) and lasts for significantly longer than needed (here, 250ms).

 <br><br>

 ## About the PCM data format
 from https://stackoverflow.com/questions/49764773/how-is-audio-data-stored-in-raw-pcm-format